weather-station-project/sensors-reader/README.md

 ## Changelog
+* **1.3.0** - Added rain gauge device to measure amount of rain.
+Improved the way to gather measurements.
 * **1.2.0** - Added wind sensors such as the anemometer and the vane.
 Restructuring of Jenkins files.
 Improved the health check.
 * **1.1.0** - Added ground temperature sensor, fixed some code smells and documentation.
 * **1.0.0** - First version with ambient temperature, air humidity and atmosphere pressure sensors.